razaellahi/ibs-format/README.md

 # What is this ?

-Format the text like bold, italic, strike, and more by applying HTML tags.
+Format the text like bold, italic, strike, and more by applying HTML tags also detect links in text and convert them to HTML <a> tags.

 # Demo